-6 SETHEO as Confirmation Filter
+6. SETHEO as Confirmation Filter

-For the final stage of our filter chain the high-performance theorem prover SETHEO is used.
+For the final stage of our filter chain the highperformance theorem prover SETHEO is used.
 SETHEO is a complete and sound prover for unsorted first-order logic based on the Model Elimination calculus.
 It accepts formulas in clausal normal form and tries to refute the formula by constructing a closed tableau (a tree of clauses).
 Completeness is accomplished by limiting the depth of the search space (e.g., with a bound on the size or depth of the tableau) and performing iterative deepening over this bound.
 In the context of this paper, SETHEO can be seen as a black box which returns "proof found" or "failed to find proof" after the given time-limit.
 Hence, no further details about SETHEO are given in this paper.
-For a description of the system and its features see e.g. [LS+92, LMG94, GL+94, MI+97].
+For a description of the system and its features see e.g. [16, 24].
 With SETHEO's soundness, we obtain a confirmation filter which guarantees that proof tasks which pass it successfully actually select matching components.
 Due to our hard time constraints, however, means must be taken not to decrease the recall in an unacceptable way.
 In the following, we describe how SETHEO has to be adapted in order to be integrated into NORA/HAMMR.
 We discuss important issues like handling of inductive problems, sorts and equality, and the selection of axioms and parameter settings.

-6.1 Inductive Problems
+6.1.
+Inductive Problems

 Whenever recursive specifications are given or recursively defined data structures are used (e.g., lists) many of the proof tasks can be solved by induction only.
-SETHEO itself cannot handle induction and our severe time-constraints don't allow us to use an inductive theorem prover (e.g., $[BvH^+90]$).
+SETHEO itself cannot handle induction and our severe time-constraints don't allow us to use an inductive theorem prover.
 Therefore, we approximate induction by splitting up the problem into several cases.
-For example, for a query and candidate with the signature l : List, and the corresponding proof task of the form $\forall l : \text{List} \cdot \mathcal{F}(l)$ we obtain the following cases: $l = [] \Rightarrow \mathcal{F}(l), \forall i : Item \cdot l = [i] \Rightarrow \mathcal{F}(l)$, and $\forall i : Item, l_0 : List \cdot \mathcal{F}(l_0) \land l = [i]^{\land} l_0 \Rightarrow \mathcal{F}(l)$.5 After rewriting the formula accordingly, we get three independent first order proof tasks which then must be processed by SETHEO.
+For example, for a query and candidate with the signature l : List, and the corresponding proof task of the form $\forall l : \text{List} \cdot \mathcal{F}(l)$ we obtain the following cases: $l = [] \Rightarrow \mathcal{F}(l), \forall i : Item \cdot l = [i] \Rightarrow \mathcal{F}(l), and \forall i : Item, l_0 : List \cdot \mathcal{F}(l_0) \land l = [i]^{\land} l_0 \Rightarrow \mathcal{F}(l).^7$ After rewriting the formula accordingly, we get three independent first order proof tasks which then must be processed by SETHEO.
 This approach can be implemented efficiently.
 However, we cannot solve every inductive problem.

-6.2 Equality
+6.2.
+Equality

 All proof tasks heavily rely upon equations.
 This is due to the VDM-SL specification style and the construction of the proof tasks.
 While some equations just equate the formal parameters of the query and the library module, others carry information about the modules' behavior.
 Therefore, efficient means for handling equalities must be provided.

-We currently provide two variants: the naïve approach by adding the corresponding axioms of equality (reflexivity, symmetry, transitivity, and substitution axioms), and the compilation approach used within E-SETHEO [MI+97].
+We currently provide two variants: the naïve approach by adding the corresponding axioms of equality (reflexivity, symmetry, transitivity, and substitution axioms), and the compilation approach used within E-SETHEO [24].
+Here, symmetry, transitivity and substitution rules are compiled into the terms of the formula such that these axioms need not be added.
+This transformation, an optimised variant of Brand's STE modification [3], usually increases the size of the formula, but in many cases the length of the proof and the size of the search space becomes substantially smaller.

-6.3 Sorts
+6.3.
+Sorts